Hoverbear/rust-education-paper/paper.md

 }
 ```

-This notion of composable traits aligns much more closely with the UNIX philosophy than classes and inheritance.
 Traits fit easily together, are widespread in their implementation, and allow for common interfaces between modules to permit better adaptability.
 Traits can also be used as 'markers' in design patterns like state machines to provide additional compile time verification of correctness.

 # Static Analysis at the Core